 Television entertainment often includes a dose of social criticism (just as it, unfortunately more often, includes a heaping helping of state propaganda.)
 Some of the more audacious TV series, such as the 2004–2008 ABC series “Boston Legal,” have dared to wield a fair amount of snark in references to the neocon faction and its dominant role in US foreign policy.
 However, the new series “The Boys” has gone farther than any of its predecessors in providing a metaphor that captures the sordid underbelly of the neocon ethos.

-For those of you who haven’t watched it, “The Boys” depicts a fantasy version of the US in which superheroes are relatively numerous, “differently-abled” individuals.
+For those of you who haven’t watched it, the Amazon Prime series entitled “The Boys” depicts a fantasy version of the US in which superheroes are relatively numerous, “differently-abled” individuals.
 However, unlike the traditional presentation of these creatures as plucky altruists, in this series they are like a gang of sleazebag Hollywood icons, represented by the Vought Corporation, a giant talent agency that micro-manages their careers, covers up their sexual peccadilloes, and arranges their acts of derring-do as carefully scripted photo-ops.
 This agency aspires to make its stable of heroes a component of the US military in order to get a slice of the Defense Department’s fabulous budget.
 “The Boys” refers to a rag-tag group of vigilantes who want to expose and ruin the whole project.

 The cleverly-named Homelander is the perfect metaphor for neoconservatism.
 In front of the cameras, he is resplendent in his American flag cape and brimming with platitudes about freedom and democracy, seasoned with the occasional quotes from the Bible.
 Off-camera, he is brutal, sadistic, arrogant, and utterly amoral — a bonafide sociopath.
 He dominates The Seven, an Avengers-style team of superheroes who are the star property of the Vought Corporation.